Skzz00/HandTracker/README.md

-# drag and drop "site.html" on your site
+# Download and drag and drop the "site.html" file onto your website.